JasonRodwell/hello-world/README.md

 # hello-world
-A simple repository to get started
+A repository to get started